-General Further Mathematics is only available during semester 2.
+General Mathematics is only available during semester 2.
 Students that select this subject cannot select Mathematical Methods in year 10.
-The course focuses on Number and Algebra, Measurement and Geometry, Statistics and Probability and their applications in everyday personal, study and work situations.
+The course focuses on Number, Measurement and Geometry, Statistics and Probability and their applications in everyday personal, study and work situations.
 These capabilities enable students to respond to familiar and unfamiliar situations by employing mathematics to make informed decisions and solve problems efficiently.

-STATISTICS MEASUREMENT AND GEOMETRY Comparing data from multiple sources Plotting and analysing data in scatterplots Identifying trends and making predictions Using technology effectively to calculate large amounts of data Unit conversion Finding the volume 3D shapes Finding the surface area of 3D shapes Rearranging formulas to find the unknown dimensions of shapes Applying Pythagoras' Theorem LINEAR GRAPHING AND PROGRAMMING FINANCIAL MATHEMATICS Sketching linear graphs Problem solving using Linear Graphs Solving inequalities and sketching half planes Writing equations that represent situations Applying logic to problems to determine maximum or minimum output with given constraints Calculating value gained or lost using simple interest formula Calculating value gained or lost using compound interest formula Comparing interest using computerised spreadsheets
+STATISTICS MEASUREMENT AND GEOMETRY Comparing data from multiple sources Plotting and analysing data in scatterplots Identifying trends and making predictions Using technology effectively to calculate large amounts of data Unit conversion Finding the volume 3D shapes Finding the surface area of 3D shapes Rearranging formulas to find the unknown dimensions of shapes Applying Pythagoras' Theorem LINEAR PROGRAMMING FINANCIAL MATHEMATICS Solving inequalities and sketching half planes Writing equations that represent situations Applying logic to problems to determine maximum or minimum output with given constraints Calculating value gained or lost using simple interest formula Calculating value gained or lost using compound interest formula Comparing interest using computerised spreadsheets

 Practice skills and demonstrate understanding of each topic by completing exercises, worksheets, tests and problems solving (application) activities.
 Be able to proficiently use the CAS calculator in all topics.

 Learning tasks may include: Topic tests, Problem Solving Application Task and the Semester Exam.